Österlånggatan 17 by Lobby Design, Sweden3 March,2016

 Bockholmengruppen is a Stockholm based restaurant group and owners of both Nytorget 6 and Nybrogatan 38.
 The group recently expanded, taking over Le Bar and opening Österlånggatan 17 in its place, a modern local restaurant with a menu of home cooked dishes with a twist, located at the centre of Stockholm and attracting locals and tourists alike.

 Scandinavian design studio Lobby Design worked with the Bockholmengruppen to create a visual identity that would compliment Österlånggatan 17’s modern interpretation of a traditional local restaurant, express its easy-going and unpretentious atmosphere and convey a sense of good quality.
 This was achieved through a series of bright and whimsical illustrations and a contrast of type, set across a variety of assets.
-These included menus, coasters, coffee cups, takeaway packaging, business cards and website.
+These included menus, coffee cups, coasters, takeaway packaging, business cards and website.

 The illustrative panels, loosely based on anecdotes and people with connections to the restaurant, and with a humorous and surreal quality, deliver bags of character, with an appealing aesthetic panache, rooted in locality, and a playful, storybook quality.